mmoayyed/mmoayyed.github.io/_posts/2021-06-14-cas64x-delegated-authn-azure-ad-b2c.md

 width="70%" title="Azure Active Directory B2C Discovery URI" %}

 Remember that you need to register the CAS Redirect URI with Azure Active Directory B2C.
-By default the redirect (reply) URI is the
+By default, the redirect (reply) URI is the
 CAS login endpoint which contains the name of the external identity provider as a path variable:

 {% include image.html img="https://user-images.githubusercontent.com/1205228/121808763-4ec68000-cc6f-11eb-9e24-42876db1cc12.png"